 Our Refugee and Immigrant Services (RIS) program paves the pathway in the D.C. metro area for resettling families and individuals with legal, financial, employment, education, housing, and case management support.

 Our Employment Services team partners with local employers and volunteers to develop resumes, practice interviews, provide vocational training, and place skills-matched jobs.
+Thanks to partners, in 2022, LSSNCA initaited more than 760 job placements, and hosted more than 163 job/hiring fair opportunities.

 - Special Immigrant Visa (SIV) holders and persons with APA status